 Highlights of the day:

-SAG stops today were great and worth mentioning today.
+SAG stops today are worth mentioning today.
 Location, location, location.
 SAG #1 – roadside park complete with a stream and little falls.
 SAG #2 – Bistro’s Coffee House in Houston MN.
-Iced coffee, smoothies, sandwiches, and raspberry or blueberry cream cheese croissants.
+Iced coffee, smoothies, sandwiches, and raspberry cream cheese croissants.
 Both stops provided the standard break for the riders to refuel and top off water bottles but with the added scenery and gourmet treats, they also gave the riders something to talk about after the ride today.

 On the bike, riders were treated to more two-lane country roads through farm land.
 We added a new olfactory note to our repertoire – turkeys!
-I normally include that they were indeed most fowl but the wind was in the “wrong” direction.
-It blew all the olfactory goodness away from us.
-I think we’ll figure out a way to get over the disappointed.
+I heard they were not as fragrant as they have been and they have been indeed most fowl.
+I guess we can’t be terribly upset about that.
 The farms are looking more eastern than western.
-What do I mean by that?
-Rolling terrain covered in corn and soybean.
+By this I mean rolling terrain covered in corn and soybean.
 Large red barns next to two or three dome-capped silos.
 Images worthy of jigsaw puzzle status.

 We had another very nice bike path.
 Described by riders as mostly downhill, tree-shaded, and in great condition.
 It provided a slightly cooler way to spin out 13 miles.
+It did have some mud and branches because of last night’s storm front but all made it through safely albeit a tad dirty.
 Off the bike path, there were the hills.
 You might have heard that the Midwest is flat.
 Not so much.
 The rivers & streams did a fine job cutting into the landscape.
 Ridges flank the roadways winding along the river.
 Our big climb of the day was on a road that went up, along, and then back down a ridge to the Mississippi River.
-I’m guessing the riders would like it if I gave a little more detail on the “it went up" part.
-The climb was about a mile in length and kept up at a steady 8-9%.
-It definitely got our attention and Mother Nature added the extra triple-H (see above) to make it that much more challenging.
+By it went up, I mean the climb was about a mile in length and kept up at a steady 8-9%.
+It definitely got our attention.